qultist/owl/README.md

 fi
 ```

+> The `BUILD_DIR` and `SOURCE_ROOT` environment variables are provided by Xcode during build.

 Owl will then create a `packages.json` file containing some information about the Swift packages and copy their license
 and notice files.
-Then it is up to you what you do with these files. :wink:
+Then it is up to you what you do with these files. :wink: You can have a look at the
+[example](Example) to see how I integrate Owl and use the files.

 ## License